CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-dataObject-registration/test-register-data-object-file-already-exists/README.txt

 ******************************/

 Register a dataObject twice.
-Sould retrun error code 400 with a REQUEST_REJECTED errorType.
+Should retrun error code 400 with a REQUEST_REJECTED errorType.